asantagata/fruit-ui/docs/md/keys.md

 ## Syntax

 Keys are very simple.
-They must be a `string` and they must be unique among siblings.
+Keys must be a `string` and they must be unique among siblings.
 On components, keys can appear either in the component (i.e., alongside `render()`) or in the top-level element template.
 If both are present, the component key is prioritized.

 In order for keys to be effective, *every* component or template in a set of siblings must utilize them. (`string` siblings do not need keys; they have their own rerender step that uses adjacent components and templates as anchors.)